subramanian-21/PlayFolio/README.md

 # PlayFolio

 PlayFolio is a web application built with Angular that allows users to explore a wide range of games using the RAWG API.
 Users can search for games, view game details, and discover new titles.
-This README will guide you through setting up and using PlayFolio.

 ![PlayFolio Screenshot](demo.png)

 ## Live Demo